 Have you just started learning Python?
 Yes?
 No?
-If Yes, then you must have been introduced to IDLE while learning about python programming.
-Below down we have a few Tips, Tricks, and Shortcuts, which will make your life a little easy while learning and executing python code on IDLE.
-If No, then you must be interested in learning python, or in learning more about IDLE.
+If Yes, then you must have been introduced to IDLE while learning about Python programming.
+Below down we have a few Tips, Tricks, and Shortcuts, which will make your life a little easy while learning and executing Python code on IDLE.
+If No, then you must be interested in learning Python, or in learning more about IDLE.

 Nevertheless, let's begin.

-Type any alphabet in the IDLE and hit TAB key, and the TAB completion is here to help you.
+Type any alphabet in the IDLE and hit the TAB key, and the TAB completion is here to help you.
 A drop-down window will appear with all the possible options available.

 Put the cursor on any line and hit Enter key.
 This will copy the line.
 And you can Paste it anywhere you want.
 This is an amazing way to copy lines of code to share on some other window, for example, paste in a text editor.

 Press ALT + P, to see the last run command.
 You can press ALT + P multiple times to trace back any command in history.
-To come back to recent history, either press Delete key which will exit you from history or press ALT + N to see the next history command.
+To come back to recent history, either press the Delete key which will exit you from history, or press ALT + N to see the next history command.